top of page

 - Work with campers and staff to proactively incorporate skills and strategies to alleviate anxiety and contribute to a positive camp environment.

 - Provide emotional support and guidance to individual campers with active mental health concerns.
+Please note that this is NOT therapy but rather therapeutic support and/or guidance including providing psychoeducation, self-regulatory tools and triaging level of care needed

 - Provide assessment and direct intervention in cases of mental health and/or behavioral crises in collaboration with camper care team, camp director and Executive Director

-- Supervise the camper care team
+- Partner with the youth camper care director to manage the Camper Care team

 - Work with the ED to bring in outside consultation from the mental health committee as needed